xiaoshuai09/Recurrent-Point-Process/README.md

 ## Notes

 - For bugs and questions, contact: benjaminforever at sjtu.edu.cn
+- It would be nice if you are interested in this work and cite our paper.

 ## Paper Abstract:
 Event sequence, asynchronously generated with random timestamp, is ubiquitous among applications.
 The precise and arbitrary timestamp can